Posted By PayNW February 08, 2023

-Starting January 1st, 2023, employers will need to begin maintaining compliance with Washington's new pay transparency law.
-Here is what Washington businesses need to know about Washington State Pay Transparency.
+As of January 1st, 2023, employers need to maintain compliance with Washington's new pay transparency law.
+Here is what businesses across the state need to know about Washington Pay Transparency.

-Starting in 2023, businesses will need to begin complying with new requirements regarding Washington Pay Transparency (Engrossed Substitute Senate Bill 5761).
+Effective since 2023, businesses are required to comply with new requirements regarding Washington Pay Transparency (Engrossed Substitute Senate Bill 5761).
 The new law comes in part of the state's effort to further equal pay amongst employees.

 Covered Employers